Denver, The Mile High City - Host City for IPW 2018

 Denver's reputation as Sports Town USA is ever-growing, with year-round professional sports and annual events like the USA Pro Challenge every August, where cyclists from around the world take on the alpine mountain terrain across the state and race across the finish line for the finale in downtown Denver.
 In May of 2018, delegates will likely get a chance to see one or more sports teams in action - the Colorado Rockies (baseball), the Colorado Rapids (soccer) or the Denver Outlaws (lacrosse).

 The VISIT DENVER team and the entire State of Colorado are gearing up for 2018.
 According to Scharf, "Maybe it's the majestic Rocky Mountains, or perhaps it's the brilliant blue skies and sunny days, but there is an unmistakable energy in Denver, and we want visitors to experience that during IPW 2018.
 The city has only hosted IPW once before, in 1991.
 There is no doubt that Denver has become a much more vibrant, urban destination since then, so we want you to see for yourself in 2018... or before!"

 HOST CITY PARTNERS

-THANKS to the 14 Host City Partners who have already made financial commitments to assist VISIT DENVER for IPW 2018.
+These Host City Partners have already made financial commitments to assist VISIT DENVER for IPW 2018.